tillbiskup/trepr/README.rst

 Support
 -------

-If you are having issues, please contact the package authors.
+If you are having issues, please contact the package maintainer.

 License
 -------